 If bed bugs are keeping you up at night, let AmeriPest help you rest easy.
-These little critters can’t stand the heat from our advanced Thermal Remediation Treatment.
+Bed bugs can’t stand the heat from our advanced Thermal Remediation Treatment.
 We provide our customers with bed bug treatment options including a liquid treatment.
 Contact AmeriPest Solutions today if you have a bed bug infestation.
 We’ll show you how our treatment options work to get rid of bed bugs.

 How do we get rid of bed bugs?
-AmeriPest rids your home or business of chemical resistant bed bugs with our Thermal Remediation Treatment.
-There are three keys to killing and performing successful bed bug treatment and control: (1) apply heat, (2) monitor until lethal temperatures are reached to kill the bed bugs, and (3) use high temperature fans to eliminate bed bugs hiding in cracks, crevices and other high infestation zones.
+AmeriPest rids your home or business of chemical-resistant bed bugs with our Thermal Remediation Treatment.
+There are three keys to killing and performing successful bed bug treatment and control: (1) apply heat, (2) monitor until lethal temperatures are reached to kill the bed bugs, and (3) use high-temperature fans to eliminate bed bugs hiding in cracks, crevices, and other high infestation zones.

 We monitor temperatures in real time from a remote location using wireless sensors to ensure lethal temperatures are reached without damaging the space and its contents.
-Target temperatures are 118 degrees Fahrenheit for 90 minutes, or 122 degrees or above for instant kill.
+Target temperatures for killing bed bugs are 118 degrees Fahrenheit for 90 minutes, or 122 degrees or above for instant kill.
 Our thermal treatment is the most effective method we have for getting rid of bed bugs.

-Another method for treating bed bugs includes using high-temperature fans to move heated air throughout the space to reach insects in cracks and crevices or high infestation ones.
+Another method for treating bed bugs includes using high-temperature fans to move heated air throughout the space to reach insects in cracks and crevices or high infestation zones.
 In addition to high-temperature fans, we rotate furniture to ensure effective treatment as we get rid of all bed bugs in a room.

 In addition to thermal remediation, we can also eliminate the signs of bed bugs with a powerful liquid pesticide that kills bed bugs on contact.
 The pesticide is applied to cracks and crevices in bedrooms, closets and other favorite bed bug hiding places within your property.